jhus5/azure-database-migration860/README.md

+Depending on your companies setup, you may be asked to setup MFA for the new user account.
+If this is the case, have your preferred MFA app at hand so you can follow the steps to authenticate the new user.

+You can then proceed to connecting via azure data studio with the new credentials:
-testing reading the database with success:
+After logging you should check that you have setup the user, testing reading the database with success:

-testing access to modify to database which should fail
+testing access to modify to database which should fail, as this user should correctly only have read access.